 Pawsitive Squad CIC Paws of Hope, Paws of Love, Paws of Life |

-To be eligible you must meet the following criteria: "have a physical or mental impairment which has a substantial and long-term adverse effect on a person's ability to carry out normal day-to-day activities" (which is the definition of a disability outlined in the Equality Act, 2010), this is is a legal requirement for any one to have an assistance dog regardless of organisation or owner trained.
-AND Need at least 3 of the assistive tasks listed below in public spaces to significantly lessen the impact your disability has on your daily living.
-AND
+2. Disability Criteria Applicants must have a disability as defined under the Equality Act 2010: “A physical or mental impairment which has a substantial and long-term adverse effect on a person’s ability to carry out normal day-to-day activities.”
+This is a legal requirement for anyone to have an assistance dog, regardless of the organisation or whether the dog is owner-trained.
+3. Task-Based Need Applicants must demonstrate a need for the dog to perform at least three (3) assistive tasks in public spaces to significantly reduce the impact of their disability on daily living.
+4. Dog Ownership and Suitability Applicants must already own a friendly, non-aggressive dog that is:

 |